lydiadunning/lydiadunning/README.md

 [Age Calculator](https://github.com/lydiadunning/age_calculator) - a small, straightforward, responsive React application, working with Dates.
 JavaScript with React, HTML with JSX, CSS, uses date-fns

+#### Trying Out a New Technology

+[QR Code](https://github.com/lydiadunning/qr-code-component-main) - just a static page showing a QR code.
+The README documents my experience trying Lit.
+JavaScript with Lit, HTML and CSS are part of the LitElement class.

 <!-- ## Examples of Specific Technologies

 [Online Shop](https://github.com/lydiadunning/OnlineShop) - an ecommerce site using SQLite, not hosted.